Xowap/Monoformat/README.md

 ```

 And then specifically to avoid formatting migrations (which can be super
+expensive), and to avoid running prettier on Django templates (which ends up
-expensive), add a `.formatignore` file that looks like that:
+badly) add a `.formatignore` file that looks like that:

 ```
 **/migrations/*
+**/templates/*
 ```

+Then you can run `monoformat .` and it will only format the files that are
+relevant to your project.

 ### Without install